Freshwater Angelfish: The Varieties, and What They All Need

 The Three Species of Pterophyllum

-While most fish in the hobby are the "Common Angelfish," the Pterophyllum genus is actually composed of three distinct species:
+While most fish in the hobby are the "Common Angelfish," the Pterophyllum genus is composed of three distinct species:

 A Guide to Common Freshwater Angelfish Breeds